A $q$-Queens Problem. V. Some of Our Favorite Pieces: Queens, Bishops, Rooks, and Nightriders: Introduction

 We conclude with questions related to these ideas and with proposals for research.
-For example, since counting nonattacking rider placements is an accessible topic in Ehrhart theory, we suggest in Section \ref{simplified} fairy chess pieces with relatively simple behavior that might provide insight into the central open problem of a good general bound on the period of the counting quasipolynomial in terms of $q$ and the set of moves.
-In future work we will prove stronger properties, such as that every positive integer $\Delta$ appears as a denominator given enough pieces; specifically, about $C \log \Delta$ pieces where $C$ depends on the piece's set of moves.
+For example, we suggest in Section~\ref{simplified} fairy chess pieces with relatively simple behavior that might provide insight into the central open problem of a good general bound on the period of the counting quasipolynomial in terms of $q$ and the set of moves.

 We append a dictionary of notation for the benefit of the authors and readers.